EtiennePiquet/test/readme.txt

 Hi.
-My name is Etienne.
-It's just the start.

-Let's say we go this way --> D.
+Let's say we go this way --> C.